 Essentially spaghetti casserole with veggies smothered with cheese.
 Sounds like supper to us.

 "This was beyond the best carrot cake I have ever had."
-That's the sorta thing we're hearing about this cake, which revolutionarily and ingeniously relies on puréed, rather than grated, carrots.
+That's what we're hearing about this cake, which ingeniously relies on puréed, rather than grated, carrots.

 Happen to have a bottle of Kahlua collecting dust in the back of your liquor cabinet?
 Mix up one of these.
 (And, if you're bored, you could recreate scenes from The Big Lebowski...)